- 6 min read

 Western > Central & Eastern Europe

-Below is the averaged Stack Overflow and Glassdoor data on European Python salaries in 2020.
+Below are the averaged Salary Explorer, Economic Research Institute, and Glassdoor data on European Python salaries in 2023.

 East costs less at all experience levels

-European Stack Overflow 2020 Python developer respondents average 8.7 years Python developer experience, and, therefore, probably represent more Senior Python Developer positions than Glassdoor Python Developer salaries.
-Stack Overflow salaries are 2.3 times Glassdoor salaries.
-Glassdoor Senior Python Developer salaries are also 1.5 times higher than general Python developer salaries.
+50% of Stack Overflow survey respondents have been coding for around ten years and, therefore, likely represent more Senior Python Developer positions than Glassdoor Python Developer salaries.
+Stack Overflow salaries are 2.7 times Glassdoor salaries.
+Also, Glassdoor Senior Python Developer salaries are 1.5 times higher than general Python developer salaries.

 Junior vs Senior (US data)